CountryMinded: Results

 None of the candidates endorsed by the Country Party were elected.
 Helen Dalton placed second in Murray with 18.48% of votes to Adrian Piccoli (who had been the member for Murrumbidgee before the redistribution).
 Piccoli had beaten Dalton for National Party of Australia preselection in May 2014, before Dalton ran as an independent.
 Paul Funnell was third in Wagga Wagga behind Liberal and Country Labor party candidates.
 David Mailler was beaten by both the Nationals and Country Labor candidates in Northern Tablelands as well.

 2016 Federal election

 CountryMinded fielded two senate candidates and one candidate in the House of Representatives in each of Queensland and New South Wales in the 2016 federal election.
 David Mailler placed sixth of ten candidates with 1.41% in the Division of New England, and Luke Arbuckle placed seventh of eight candidates with 2.38% in the Division of Maranoa.
 The senate candidates drew a total of 0.07% of first preferences in New South Wales and 0.10% in Queensland.

-Peter Mailler represented the party in the 2017 byelection in New England and placed sixth of 17 candidates with 2.4% of the vote.
+Peter Mailler represented the party at the 2017 New England by-election and placed sixth of 17 candidates with 2.4% of the vote.